ExaWorks/job-api-spec/specification.md

 }
 ```

-The converse, wrapping a synchronous API with an asynchronous interface
+The converse, wrapping a synchronous API with an asynchronous interface,
 is also straightforward:

 ```java